realcopacetic/skin.copacetic/README.md

 **2.4.2**
 - Bumping version number by 1 to differentiate between Nexus and Omega versions.
 - Increased version number of script.copacetic.helper dependency to 1.1.0
+- Added visibility delay to multiartwhen switching containers to prevent seeing it fade out immediately after moving from Movies to Sets, etc.
+- Added experimental feature to enable landscape artwork to be displayed instead of fanart for background artwork in List and Billboard view (enable under Settings > Copacetic > Customisations > Experiments)

 Still to do:
 -- check tmdb helper click actions for all infoscreen widgets (including episode ones etc) -- tmdb helper for play button on infoscreen?